samcday/personal-infrastructure/README.md

 # personal-infrastructure

 The place where I run all my stuff.
-It's a Kubernetes cluster running inside Hetzner Cloud servers.
+It's a Kubernetes cluster running on Hetzner Cloud.

 ## `bootstrap.sh`